DOI-USGS/python-for-hydrology/installation/README.md

 ## Test the basic class environment installation (Part 0)

-Test the class environment installation by typing the following command
+Test the basic class environment installation by typing the following command

 ```shell
 python test_installation.py
 ```

-If the basic class environment was successfully installed, `Successful testing of the basic class environment for gw1777` will be printed to the terminal. **Let one of the class instructors know if the basic class environment installation test is not successful.**
+If the basic class environment was successfully installed, `Successful testing of the basic class environment for Part 0` will be printed to the terminal. **Let one of the class instructors know if the basic class environment installation test is not successful.**

 ## Test the flopy installation (Part 1)